TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 There is still some work to be done to meet the above goals.

+## Cluster setup
+- These scripts expect a Prism Central with 2 Clusters attached.
+They can be 1,3 or 4 node clusters from the PHX HPOC.

+- PHX must be used currently because the images being references are on the PHX file server.

+- Flow (Security Policy Microsegmentation) must be eneabled.

+- Disaster Recovery for the Local AZ must be enabled in Leap.

 ## Use
 - Visual Studio Code was used to create this code but you can use whatever fits your needs
 - Visit the Terraform site for Terraform installation instruactions.
 They cover it better than I could.